It provides tools to assess the association between two spatial processes. Currently,

 coefficient, the codispersion coefficient, and an F test for assessing the multiple

-to complement methodologies that are available in geoR for one spatial process.
+methodologies that are available in geoR for one spatial process.

 Computes Tjostheim's coefficient and its asymptotic variance for two spatial